gustavomarcelonunez/graphragtest/README.md

 ### 1. Book Digitization

-This project contain a digitalized text.
+This project contains digitized text.
 If you want to use your own text and generate the new knowledge graph, run:
 ```bash
 graohrag index...
 ```